trustocean/acme/draft-ietf-acme-acme.md

 newAccount requests include an "externalAccountBinding" field associating the new account with an external account.

+csrEager (optional, boolean):
+: If this field is present and set to "true", then the CA requires submit CSR payload when newOrder, and remove CSR payload in the request to order finalize.

 Clients access the directory by sending a GET request to the directory URL.

 ~~~~~~~~~~